 - You are typically required to have a job offer.

-- A labour market verification is usually also required; known as a Labor Market Impact Assessment (LMIA).
+- A labor market verification is usually also required; known as a Labor Market Impact Assessment (LMIA).
 Once an employer wishing to hire a foreign worker obtains a verified LMO the individual may apply for a Canadian work visa.

 - Certain categories of Canada work visas do not require an LMIA.
 This is generally based on reciprocal treaties, the transfer of senior employees, or individuals who have been preliminary selected for Canadian permanent residence but have not yet received their visa.